-- request-params (optional): A structure containing any request parameters that are allowed by the cluster health API. - index (optional): The name of the index that should be used to check.
+- request-params (optional): A structure containing any request parameters that are allowed by the cluster health API.
+Rally will not attempt to serialize the parameters and pass them as is.
+Always use "true" / "false" strings for boolean parameters (see example below). - index (optional): The name of the index that should be used to check.